 Luxury Sunset Cruise

 This sunset luxury cruise with dinner costs USD 56.35 per person without hotel pickup.
 The cruise lasts about two hours and comes with a plated dinner and unlimited drinks, including beer and wine.
 Hotel transfers can be added at an additional cost.
-Follow the link for more information and to book this luxury sunset cruise with KKday.

 We were picked up from our hotel in Mandaue City at 3PM and taken to the Cebu Yacht Club in Lapu-Lapu City.